-Many of us throw paper in our recycling bins without too much thought, but believe it or not, people have been making paper for 2,000 years.
-In the U.S., we’ve been recycling it for more than 100 years.
-Paper recycling might seem like the sort of thing best left to paper mills, but it turns out you can recycle your own paper at home without too much trouble.
-You’ll be able to eliminate some household waste — like junk mail, used printer paper, or old wrapping paper — and create something unique and handmade at the same time.
+Paper recycling might seem like the sort of thing best left to the recycling experts, but did you know you can recycle your own paper at home without too much trouble?
+You’ll be able to eliminate some household waste — like junk mail, used printer paper, or old newspaper — and create something unique and handmade at the same time.

 - Waste paper (almost anything will work — just avoid glossy paper like magazines)

 - An old picture frame or wood to make your own frame

 - Mesh or screen (together with the frame, this will make your paper mold)

 - A rectangular bin or pan to hold water (it needs to be bigger than your frame)